danieltkach/RadioExplorer-Game/README.md

 **To install:**
 1. Click "More info"
 2. Click "Run anyway"

+###NOTE:
-3. This is safe - it's just because I'm an independent developer
+This is safe - it's just because I'm an independent developer.
+If the game becomes successful I'll be able to afford the signing that costs $400/year.
+Please consider donating!

 ## 🎯 Features